Multimedia

 Introduces methods and workflows for creating video stories using low-cost, democratized technology such as DSLRs, smartphones, and action cameras.
 Includes planning, filming, editing, and sharing stories about oneself, people, places, and organizations.
 Prerequisite/concurrent: MM 112, MM 235.
 Audit available.

 Introduces previsualization, storyboarding, animatics, concept art, and graphic design principles.
 Covers vocabulary for basic 2D animation and digital art principles.
 Explores technical workflow foundations for animation and motion graphics.
+Prerequisite/Concurrent: MM 112.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 120.
 Multimedia Design.
 2 Credits.